 @card decorator, so it produces a human-readable report alongside its usual programmatic results.

 Each model could be accompanied by a card showing model validation metrics.
 For instance, you can easily customize the cards to look something like this:

 Note that cards don’t change the behavior of the workflow in any way.
-They are created and stored independently from the flow or task.
+They are created and stored independent of the flow or task.
 Should something fail during the creation of a card, the execution of the workflow is not affected, which makes cards safe to use even in sensitive production deployments.
-Also, crucially, cards work in any compute environment such as laptops, AWS Batch, Kubernetes, or when the flow is scheduled to run automatically e.g. on AWS Step Functions or on Argo Workflows.
+Also, crucially, cards work in any compute environment such as laptops, any remote tasks, or when the flow is scheduled to run automatically.
 Hence, you can use cards to inspect and debug results during prototyping, as well as monitor the quality of production runs.